 If knowledge is power, Manhasset is a pretty powerful place.
 58.75% of the adults in Manhasset have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Manhasset in 2010 was $60,742, which is wealthy relative to New York and the nation.
 This equates to an annual income of $242,968 for a family of four.
 However, Manhasset contains both very wealthy and poor people as well.

-Manhasset is a very ethnically-diverse town.
+Manhasset is an extremely ethnically-diverse town.
 The people who call Manhasset home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Manhasset residents report their race to be White, followed by Black or African-American.
+The greatest number of Manhasset residents report their race to be White, followed by Asian.
 Manhasset also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.29% of the town’s residents.
+People of Hispanic or Latino origin account for 13.93% of the town’s residents.
 Important ancestries of people in Manhasset include Irish, German, Greek, and English.

 The most common language spoken in Manhasset is English.
 Other important languages spoken here include Spanish and Greek.